 Forest order mismatch can cause Rebalancing

-Forest order is the order in which forests are attached the the database.
-When the document assignment policy is set to either 'Legacy' or 'Bucket', it is required that the Replica database configuration should have the same forest order as the Master to ensure rebalancing does not occur if or when replication is deconfigured.
+Forest order is the order in which forests are attached to the database.
+When the document assignment policy is set to 'Segment', 'Legacy' or 'Bucket', it is required that the Replica database configuration should have the same forest order as the Master to ensure rebalancing does not occur if or when replication is deconfigured.

 If there is a difference in forest orders between the Master and the Replica, a Warning level message is logged on the Replica, which looks like this:

-In this state, when replication is broken, and the Replica takes over as the primary, then rebalancing starts off and it could take variable amount of time depending on how many documents need to be rebalanced.
+In this state, when database replication is deleted between the clusters, the database on the Replica cluster will start to rebalance right away and it could take variable amount of time depending on how many documents need to be rebalanced.

 Fixing the forest order:

-The following steps help in removing the mismatch and making the forest order same on both Master and Replica:
+On clusters with database replication enabled and both Master and Replica databases in sync (document counts match and all primary forests on Replica db are in 'open replica' state), the following steps help in removing the mismatch and making the forest order same on both Master and Replica

 ii.
-Disable rebalancing on both clusters for the database in question.
+Disable rebalancer and reindexer, if you have them enabled on both clusters for the database in question.

 iii.
-Obtain the forest order from the Master cluster - below is the query:
+Obtain the forest order from the Master cluster - below is the query for an example database:

 iv.
 On the Replica cluster, reorder the forests according to the order returned on the Master from step iii: